Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Introduction

 \section{Introduction}

 Koopman operator theory is a powerful framework which provides an alternative approach to dynamical systems.
-Through the so-called Koopman (or composition) operator (\cite{Koopman}), nonlinear dynamical systems can be interpreted as linear, higher-dimensional systems that are amenable to systematic analysis.
+Through the so-called Koopman (or composition) operator (\cite{Koopman}), nonlinear dynamical systems are approximated by linear, higher-dimensional systems that are amenable to systematic analysis.
 Under the impulse of the seminal work \cite{Mezic}, the Koopman operator framework has grown in popularity over the last decade in dynamical systems theory, and more recently has attracted attention in control theory (see \cite{MSM_book} and references therein).
-However, to the author's knowledge, the research effort has focused on finite-dimensional systems, and little work has been devoted to infinite-dimensional dynamical systems, such as nonlinear partial differential equations (PDEs).
-In this context, one can mention the early work by \cite{Banks}, which defined (an equivalent of) the Koopman operator on a separable $L^2$ space of functionals (themselves defined on a Hilbert space).
-Later on, \cite{Neuberger} followed a different path, defining the composition operator in the space of continuous functionals and investigating the properties of the associated Lie generator.
-In the very recent work by \cite{Farkas}, this approach was pushed further and leveraged in the framework of strongly continuous semigroups.
+However, the research effort has focused on finite-dimensional systems, and little work has been devoted to infinite-dimensional dynamical systems, such as nonlinear partial differential equations (PDEs).
+In this context, one can mention the early work by \cite{Banks}, where (an equivalent of) the Koopman operator was defined on a separable $L^2$ space of functionals (themselves defined on a Hilbert space).
+Later on, \cite{Neuberger} followed a different path, defining the composition operator in the space of bounded continuous functionals and investigating the properties of the associated Lie generator.
+In the recent work by \cite{Farkas}, this approach was pushed further and leveraged in the framework of strongly continuous semigroups by considering a space of bounded continuous functionals equipped with a mixed topology.
 Finally, it is also recently that the Koopman operator framework has been considered to study the spectral properties of nonlinear PDEs (\cite{Mezic_book,Nakao_PDE}).